Thumbnail

 Placement

-This hood is normally configured like a tiny one-ended tunnel, and the VCH pierces through just the thin membrane of skin that sits atop the clitoris, not through the clitoris itself.
-Most of the jewelry rests underneath the hood.
-When the piercing is properly placed, the clitoris receives direct action from contact with the jewelry during sex.
-Many women enjoy this a great deal, but if you would describe your clitoris as hypersensitive, you will probably not want to wear jewelry in this location.
+This hood is typically configured like a tiny one-ended tunnel, and the VCH pierces just the (usually thin) skin above your clitoris, not through the glans itself.
+Most of the jewelry rests under the hood, so your clitoris receives direct action from contact with the jewelry during sexual activities.
+Many piercees enjoy this a great deal, but if you would describe your clitoris as hypersensitive, you will probably not want to wear jewelry in this location.

 To determine if you have sufficient depth for this piercing, try the Q-tip test: slide a lubricated cotton swab underneath your hood.
 If most of the cottony end fits under the tunnel, then you have enough depth for a VCH.
 If the swab is too wide, you can remove some of the fluff; the concern is depth, not width.
 If you have a shallow tunnel and only part of the tip fits under your hood, you may not be a candidate for the VCH.
 In some cases, an expert can cheat the piercing a little further up for safety.
 I use a 3/8" distance or further for safety and longevity of the piercing.

 There are two other considerations.
 To be suited, you must also lack a visible vein along the midline, and have enough room for the jewelry to rest safely and comfortably.
-Some women have deep enough hoods, but have too little space above the hood for jewelry to rest safely, due to a large or heavy pubic mound.
+Some hoods are deep enough , but have too little space above the hood for jewelry to rest safely, due to a large or heavy pubic mound.

 Traditional placement for the VCH is at the apex (the deepest part) underneath the hood, along the midline.
-A barbell has the appearance of passing through the whole length of tissue from the piercing to the bottom of the hood.
-However, because of the tunnel shape, only a small amount of skin is pierced, and most of the jewelry simply rests under the hood against the clitoris.
-I can usually see through this thin flesh during the piercing.
+The piercing is commonly situated 3⁄8 to 9⁄16 of an inch up from the edge of the hood, depending on its depth.
+The VCH should be essentially equidistant from the edge on the top and underneath.
+Because of the tunnel shape, only a small amount of skin is pierced; I can often see right through it!
 On the deepest of hoods, the piercing may be placed lower than the apex to moderate the jewelry size.
 If you have a deep hood but don’t care to add much sensation, you might want to have the piercing placed a few millimeters below the apex.

 Asymmetry in this region is quite common and an expert can assist you in the safest and most aesthetic placement for your unique build.